SEPTEMBER 20, 2019 | WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 Since Shih Tzu do not like heat, this cut can be a good choice for summertime, and in fact, is often referred to as a summer cut.

-Even though it is a low maintenance haircut, it does still require brushing to keep away the tangles, although you will not need to do it every day.
+Even though it is a low maintenance haircut, it does still require brushing to keep the dirt from accumulating, although you will not need to do it every day.

 If you do not plan to show your Shih Tzu and are limited on time, then this could be the perfect cut for you and your pup.

 This style is the same as the puppy cut, but it just keeps the ears and tails long.
 It’s all a matter of your personal preference.

 The moderate puppy cut is a variation on the classic puppy cut that keeps the overall coat a little fuller.